Credit Guide and Privacy Statement

 KEEPING YOU INFORMED

-Our Complaints Area will acknowledge receipt of your complaint within five business days.
+Our Complaints Area will acknowledge receipt of your complaint within one business day.
 If unable to resolve the complaint/dispute to your satisfaction within five business days, they will write to you advising the procedures we will follow in investigating and handling your complaint.

 STILL NOT SATISFIED?